rancher/docs/content/rancher/v2.x/en/cis-scans/rbac/_index.md

 | `cis-edit`| `edit` | Ability to CRUD clusterscanbenchmarks, clusterscanprofiles, clusterscans, clusterscanreports CR
 | `cis-view` | `view `| Ability to List(R) clusterscanbenchmarks, clusterscanprofiles, clusterscans, clusterscanreports CR

-Rancher will continue to use cluster-owner, cluster-member, project-owner, project-member, etc as role names, but these default k8s roles will determine access to CIS feature.
+Rancher will continue to use cluster-owner, cluster-member, project-owner, project-member, etc as role names, but these default k8s roles will determine access to the CIS feature.

 By default only cluster-owner role will have ability to use `rancher-cis-benchmark` feature.

 But the above ClusterRoles can be granted to cluster-member, project-owner, project-member users if a cluster-owner wants to share access.